leppekja/laggingindicators/content/posts/obligatory-migration-post.md

 tags:
   - "coding"
   - "personal-projects"
-draft: true
+draft: false
 aliases:
   - ../../2025/01/26/obligatory-migration-post
 ---

-This is the obligatory switching blog from Wordpress to a different blogging solution article.
+This is the obligatory moved blog from one framework to a different framework article.

 Wordpress.com asked me for $78 for a two year subscription.
 However, I dislike the mobile app and the text editing experience online.
 I also had difficulties editing any part of the website with the in-browser tools.
 Originally, I signed up because I wanted my focus to be on writing, rather than on coding, a blog.
 Simply purchasing the Wordpress plan let me test whether or not I wanted to keep up with writing posts at all.
 It did that, but I didn't find that WordPress provided much additional value.